bjucps209/spring22-team2/README.md

 ## Known Issues
 * The gifs used for displaying controls on the Help Screen do not appear.
 The Code for this is functional with other gifs for unknown reasons
 * Attacks currently hit all enemies on screen
+* Level Builder does not compile
+* Serialization Unit Tests are unable to access the world singleton

 ## Recording
 [Screen Recording]()